Privacy and notice of information practices

 Records are retained and disposed of in accordance with our Record retention policy.
 When we dispose of personal information, we do so securely.

 DCAS uses reasonable physical, technical and administrative safeguards to protect your privacy and to maintain the confidentiality of your information.
-These safeguards include staff training on privacy, policies and procedures, confidentiality agreements with DCAS employees and other representatives of our agency (for example, foster, kin and adoptive parents, volunteers), controlled access to the premises, firewalls and virus protection, locked filing cabinets and other security measures.
+These safeguards include staff training on privacy, policies and procedures, confidentiality agreements with our employees and other representatives of our agency (for example, foster, kin and adoptive parents, volunteers), controlled access to the premises, firewalls and virus protection, locked filing cabinets and other security measures.

-Access to and Correction of Records:
+Access to and correction of records

 If you have received a service from our agency, with limited exceptions, you have the right to access the personal information we hold about you that relates to a service provided to you.
 We endeavor to keep your information accurate and up to date.
 You can also request that information in your records be corrected it if is inaccurate, or provide a short statement of disagreement to be added to your records.

 If you would like to request a copy of your service records; request a record correction or provide a statement of disagreement, please contact in writing either by:

 Durham Children’s Aid Society